KevinVitale/ReactiveJSON/README.md

 > _"One of my favorite aspects of Swift: Protocols allow you describe truths about types.
 Generic code can build on top of these truths."_

 The `Singleton` protocol requires its `Instance` alias be a `ServiceHost`.
 Without the need to overload any `request` functions, we can create a client that loads its responses from a fixture file.
 The result might look something like this:

+> _Note: For a complete example of this concept, see [`Fixture.swift`](https://github.com/KevinVitale/ReactiveJSON/blob/master/Tests/Fixtures/Fixture.swift)_

 ```swift
 class ServiceHostTests: QuickSpec {
     override func spec() {